Who We Are

 Director • Caryl Farkas

-Caryl worked with in youth Shakespeare in Madison, Wisconsin, for more than a decade.
-She directed young actors as well as adults in numerous Shakespeare productions with the Young Shakespeare Players, the Shakespeare Circle, and the Upstart Crow Productions, and was a founding board member of and performer with Fermat’s Last Theater, a Madison company taking an experimental approach with classical theater.
+Caryl worked with the Young Shakespeare Players in Madison, Wisconsin for over ten years.
+She directed young actors as well as adults in numerous Shakespeare productions with the the Shakespeare Circle, and Upstart Crow Productions, and was a founding board member of and performer with Fermat’s Last Theater, a Madison company taking an experimental approach with classical theater.
 Caryl’s Shakespeare and Madison Savoyard Gilbert-and-Sullivan outreach programs reached numerous schools, libraries, and community centers where she introduced young and old alike to the joys of Shakespeare.

 Visiting Artist • Ariana Karp